 These two independent organizations crossed paths again in 2011, making a decision that would catapult the work forward so that they could impact exponentially more lives.
 The Global Explorers board sought ways to diversify the clients that it served, build new fundraising avenues and achieve a strong long-term sustainable future.
 No Barriers, still a small nonprofit with just one full-time staff member, wanted to leverage the strong institutional structure created by Global Explorers to reach exponentially more people.

 Seizing a golden opportunity, the two boards made the bold decision to merge into one organization, operating under the Global Explorers 501c3 but renamed No Barriers USA.
 This helped leverage the organizational structure of Global Explorers while creating a brand and a mission that was expansive in impact.
 The rest is history…

 NOBA is an alliance that makes it possible for No Barriers’ supporters to contract Stone Ward, long-time agency partner to No Barriers, as a marketing services partner.
 By doing so, Stone Ward will contribute a portion of the corporate partner’s project budget back to No Barriers.
 Learn more.

 We are proud to commit to transparency of our financials for our donors and provide the following information for your review.
 If you’d like additional details, please reach out to us!
 A note on audits: COVID-19 deeply impacted our programming as we cut back all in-person programming.
-Due to significantly decreased volume of transactions, the Finance Committee of the Board decided to postpone the audit and perform a two year audit of 2019-20 due to be completed Q2 of 2021.
+Due to significantly decreased volume of transactions, the Finance Committee of the Board decided to postpone the audit and perform a two year audit of 2019-20.

 Stay up-to-date on new opportunities & community stories.